cannt/raycast-sonarqube/README.md

   - **Components**: 100% coverage across all metrics
   - **Hooks**: 100% statement coverage, 88.23% branch coverage
   - **i18n**: 91.52% statement coverage, 88% branch coverage, 83.33% functions
+  - **Utils**: 97.64% statement coverage, 94.38% branch coverage, 98.12% function coverage

-All 282 tests are now passing with zero failures.
+All 300+ tests are now passing with zero failures.
 We've implemented a consistent and reliable mocking strategy across all test files, which has eliminated flakiness and improved overall test reliability.

 > Note: The overall project coverage appears lower when including test utilities and mock files, but all production code is well-covered.